 If you haven't been active for a while, start slowly.
 Check your blood sugar before and after any activity, especially if you take insulin.
 You might need to eat a snack.
 Or have your health care provider adjust your medication before exercising to help prevent low blood sugar.

 - Scheduling regular prenatal checkups.
 Your health care provider might recommend extra clinic appointments and prenatal screening tests to monitor your baby's growth and development.

 Remember, your health care team is there to help you manage your blood sugar level and prevent complications.
 If you have questions or concerns, don't hesitate to ask for help.

-During labor, your health care team will closely monitor your blood sugar level and adjust your insulin dosage accordingly.
-If your baby is too large, an induction isn't successful or you develop complications, you might need a C-section.
+During labor, your health care team will closely monitor your blood sugar and adjust your medication dosage accordingly.
+If your baby is too large, your labor isn't progressing or you develop complications, you might need a C-section.